Dr. Uzair Javaid

 Table of Contents

-Basics of Synthetic Data:
+1. Basics of Synthetic Data:

-• Synthetic data is artificially generated data that looks, feels, and functions similar to real data.
+Synthetic data is artificially generated data that looks, feels, and functions similarly to real data.
 It is generated using generative AI models created through deep learning techniques that analyze the statistical properties of real data using Generative Adversarial Networks (GANs), Variational Autoencoders (VAEs), or Transformers to generate identical datasets with no personally identifiable information (PII).

-Synthetic Data for Predictive Modelling:
+2. Synthetic Data for Predictive Modelling:

-The biggest challenges in predictive modeling are,
+The biggest challenges in predictive modeling are:

-• Lack of non-regular or rare user behavior.
+• Lack of non-regular or rare user behavior

 • Inadequate quantities of real data unless you buy heavily anonymized data at a high price